braidn/Knowledge-Repo/GoLang.md

   * This can be thought of as the entry point of the software.
 * _Only_ constants are immutable.
   * However since arguments are passed by value, these original values won't be mutated.
+* Code organization (just a general idea and gofmt might not do this):
+  * List of Packages for import
+  * Constants
+  * Variables
+  * Main Types (Structs).
+Try to keep this as small as possible per file.
+  * Functions
+  * Methods

 ### Imports